Treatment Allocation under Uncertain Costs: Oregon Health Insurance Experiment

-Medicaid applies to all family members, while the lottery registrations are individual, therefore the chances of winning are confounded with the household size $H \in \mathbb{Z}$, i.e., members of larger households have a better chance of getting treated; so, we also estimate the propensity score $\pi(h) = \PP{W_i = 1 \cond H_i = h}$.
+Medicaid applies to all family members, while the lottery registrations are individual, therefore the chances of winning are confounded with the household size $X^\text{(conf)}_i \in \mathbb{Z}$, i.e., members of larger households have a better chance of getting treated; so, we also must estimate the propensity score $h_w(x^\text{(conf)}) = \PP{W_i = 1 \cond X^\text{(conf)}_i = x^\text{(conf)}}$.
 We use the short demographic characteristics from the registration form, emergency department visits history and the baseline survey data on demographics, employment, health conditions and past doctor visits to build the model $\hat\rho(X_i)$ of health improvement per resource usage.
 We drop some variables from the baseline survey, which could be affected (or are shown in the paper to be affected) by the treatment.
-The purpose of this example is to demonstrate the method, therefore we are using all of the available pretreatment information in learning $\hat\rho$.\footnote{When deploying a method of this type of in practice, one would need to audit the covariates used for equity, social and ethical concerns, as well as gameability; see \citet{athey2020policy} and \citet{kitagawa2018should} for further discussion.} The full list of variables is included in the Appendix \ref{appndx:empirical}.
+The purpose of this example is to demonstrate the method, therefore we are using all of the available pre-treatment information in learning $\hat\rho$ with instrumental forest.\footnote{When deploying a method of this type in practice, one would need to audit the covariates used for equity, social and ethical concerns, as well as gameability; see \citet{athey2020policy} and \citet{kitagawa2018should} for further discussion.} However, we manually select the most powerful predictors for the linear parametric method to avoid curse of dimensionality.
+The full list of variables in both of the models is included in the Appendix \ref{appndx:empirical}.

-We build the QINI curve $\hat Q(b)$ in the same way we did in the previous examples; however, to improve robustness due to using estimated propensity scores $\hat \pi(H_i)$, we use a doubly robust adaptation of $\hat B(s)$ following \citet{yadlowsky2021evaluating}.
-Results are shown in the Figure \ref{fig:application2}.
-In this application both, the instrumental forest and the direct ratio baseline have a comparable performance and both noticeably outperform the baseline ``ignore costs'' in the case we use the number of prescribed medications as a cost variable.
-This result is also robust to alternative choices of the reward variable, e.g., interpreting ``fair'' as a good health state.
+We build the QINI curve $\hat Q_{\hat \rho} (b)$ in the same way we did in the previous examples; however, to improve robustness due to using estimated propensity scores $\hat h_w(X^{(conf)}_i)$, we use a doubly robust adaptation of $\hat V_{\hat \rho}(s)$ and $\hat G_{\hat \rho}(s)$ following \citet{yadlowsky2021evaluating}.
+Results are shown in Figure \ref{fig:application2}.
+In this application, both the instrumental forest and the direct ratio baseline have comparable performance and both noticeably outperform the baseline ``ignore cost'' in the case where we use the number of prescribed medications as a cost variable.